 1. Separate procession

-The lead vehicle, "Himawari," marched in a line, followed by the commander in chief, the deputy commander, the unit flag, the awards flag, the division flag, 1st division members, and 2nd division members, along with the fire engines, Shiryu, Shinryu, Izumiryu, Kaneryu, and Koryu.
+The lead vehicle, "Himawari," marched in a line, followed by the commander in chief, the deputy commander, the group flag, the award flag, the division flag, the 1st division members, the 2nd division members, and the fire engines, Shiryu, Shinryu, Izumiryu, Zhongryu, and Kouryu.

 Each fire truck marches